REG 11.35.02 - Student Discipline Procedures

 5.3.2 For students enrolled in CVM who are charged with any form of misconduct, the Dean of CVM will determine if the case will be reviewed using the disciplinary procedures within CVM or resolved under these Procedures.

-5.5.1 The Conduct Board reviews academic and non-academic misconduct cases for serious charges that include the possibility of suspension or expulsion as sanctions.
+The Conduct Board reviews academic and non-academic misconduct cases involving serious violations (except the Conduct Board shall not review cases involving charges of Relationship Violence, Sexual Misconduct, Stalking, or charges of misconduct that threaten the safety or well-being of the campus community).
 The composition of the Conduct Board will vary depending on the nature of the charge.
 Hearings by the Conduct Board are monitored by a professional staff member from the Office of Student Conduct.

-22.214.171.124 When resolving matters that are academic, the Conduct Board shall be composed of two (2) faculty or staff members, two (2) full-time students, and the presiding officer.
-The presiding officer will facilitate and participate in the discussion during deliberations, but will not vote except in a tie.
-This Conduct Board will act as the designee for the Provost, the Dean of Graduate School, or the Dean of CVM in decisions resulting in a suspension.
+For cases of academic misconduct, the Conduct Board shall be composed of two (2) faculty members or other University employees approved by the Director, two (2) full-time students, and the presiding officer.
+The presiding officer will facilitate and participate in the discussion during deliberations, but will not vote except in the case of a tie.
+The Conduct Board will act as the designee for the Provost, the Dean of Graduate School, or the Dean of CVM in decisions resulting in a suspension.
 Recommendations for expulsion will be forwarded to the Provost for a decision on expulsion.

-126.96.36.199 When reviewing matters that are non-academic in nature, the Conduct Board shall be comprised of one (1) faculty or staff member, three (3) full-time students, and the presiding officer.
-The presiding officer will facilitate and participate in discussion during deliberations, but will not vote except in a tie.
-This Conduct Board will act as the designee for the Provost, the Dean of the Graduate School, or the Dean of CVM in decisions resulting in suspension.
+For cases of non-academic misconduct, the Conduct Board shall be a student panel composed of four (4) full-time students, and the presiding officer.
+The presiding officer will facilitate and participate in discussion during deliberations, but will not vote except in the case of a tie.
+The Conduct Board will act as the designee for the Provost, the Dean of the Graduate School, or the Dean of CVM in decisions resulting in suspension.
 Recommendations for expulsion will be forwarded to the Provost for a decision on expulsion.

-5.6.1 Students referred for a hearing may choose instead to have their cases resolved before a single trained staff member in the Office of Student Conduct.
-This type of hearing is a time-saving option for both academic and non-academic cases.
+Students referred for an administrative hearing have their cases resolved before a professional staff member in the Office of Student Conduct who acts as a hearing officer.
+This type of hearing is an option for both academic and non-academic cases.
 The full range of sanctions, including suspension and recommendation of expulsion, may be imposed and all rights and responsibilities that apply in Conduct Board hearings also apply for Administrative Hearings.
-The Director, Office of Student Conduct, may refer a case to an Administrative Hearing when one of the following circumstances exists:
+The Director may refer a case to an Administrative Hearing, in his or her discretion, when one of the following circumstances exists:

-220.127.116.11 There is sufficient reason to believe, after consulting with the student, that an Administrative Hearing is the most appropriate process for resolution of the case; or
+5.6.3 There is sufficient reason to believe, after consulting with the student, that an Administrative Hearing is the most appropriate process for resolution of the case;

-5.6.2 The rationale for a case referral to an Administrative Hearing shall be provided to the respondent in writing.
+The basis for a case referral to an Administrative Hearing shall be provided to the respondent in writing.